waggle-sensor/wagman/boards/v4/readme.md

 ## Features

-The WagMan V4 board is capable of managing up to 5 devices through power control, power monitoring, heart-beat monitoring and device temperature monitoring.
-The Wagman V4 version is a successor to the [Wagman V3](https://github.com/waggle-sensor/wagman/blob/develop/v3/README.md#wagman-layout-and-features) implemented in 2015-16 and was designed based on the features listed in the [RFC.](https://github.com/waggle-sensor/development/blob/master/WagMan_4.0_Discussion.md) Salient features of the new Wagman V4 include -
+The Wagman V4 board is capable of managing up to 5 devices through power control, power monitoring, heart-beat monitoring and device temperature monitoring.
+The Wagman V4 version is a successor to the [Wagman V3](https://github.com/waggle-sensor/wagman/tree/master/boards/v3) implemented in 2015-16 and was designed based on the features listed in the [RFC.](https://github.com/waggle-sensor/development/blob/master/WagMan_4.0_Discussion.md) Salient features of the new Wagman V4 include -

 * *Built around more capable Atmel SAM3X8E ARM Cortex-M3 CPU*
 * *On board 32K EEPROM*